pinecone-io/hybrid-search-demo/README.md

 #### Getting the data in
 The ./resources directory has the files necessary to process the data and upload it to your Pinecone index.

-The Jupyter notebook 'Pinecone_io_generate_embeddings.ipynb' is where you will run the code.
-It uses 'Pinecone_io_Webcrawl.json' as its data-source.
+The Jupyter notebook 'Pinecone_io_generate_embeddings_example.ipynb' is where you will run the code.
+Feel free to make a copy of this file and rename it to Pinecone_io_generate_embeddings.ipynb' It uses 'Pinecone_io_Webcrawl.json' as its data-source.
 To run this notebook, you will need to resolve any dependencies in your Python environment.
 You will also need your API key, environment and index name.
 If you do not have an API key, you can [sign up for free here](https://app.pinecone.io/).

 Before you beging working in the notebook, you will have to [create a project](https://www.pinecone.io/docs/manage-projects/#creating-a-new-project) in order to retrieve your API key.
 Once the project is created and you have your API, you can continue here.